School-Garden Based Education

 Growing Dry Beans

 Dry beans are an easy crop to grow in the garden and are a healthy food choice.
-Our publication Growing Dry Beans in the Home Garden provides planting guidelines, common disease and insect pests in Washington, and harvest and storage tips.
+Our publication Growing Dry Beans in the Home Garden (PDF) provides planting guidelines, common disease and insect pests in Washington, and harvest and storage tips.

 Cooking With Pulses

-Black Bean Bars are a dense,
+Black Bean Bars are a dense, gluten free dessert bar made with brown sugar and butter.

-Bean Dip is a simple,
+Bean Dip is a simple, healthy dip for vegetables or spread for quesadillas.

 Vegetable Grafting